 Kris Moore wrote:

 No. There is nothing merge.
 It was recently closed on GitHub: "alek-p commented 17 days ago: Looks like the async delete part needs more work.
 I'll try to upstream the rest in pieces, hopefully this week."

-#6 Updated by Josh Paetzel over 2 years ago
+#6 Updated by Josh Paetzel almost 3 years ago

 - Status changed from Closed: Third party to resolve to Investigation